phgamper/markdown_blog/doc.md

 ```

 ## 2 Supported Navigation items
-MarkdownBlog provides four different kind of navigation elements, i.e. the simple linking, directory's content linking, external linking and finally grouping multiple of them in a dropdown.
+MarkdownBlog provides five different kind of navigation elements, i.e. the simple linking, remote linking, directory's content linking, external linking and finally grouping multiple of them in a dropdown.

 ### 2.1 simple linking
-The simple linking approach provides, like stated by its name, the opportunity to simply include a single document no matter whether it is a HTML or a markdown file.
+The *simple linking* approach provides, like stated by its name, the opportunity to simply include a single document no matter whether it is a HTML or a markdown file.
 The only restriction is, that a HTML document must not contain tags describing any non-structural tags like html, head, body, footer, etc., since they are still defined by the MarkdownBlog itself.
 The following sample configuration should be prety self-explanatory.
 #### i) Sample configuration
 ``` ini
 ; simple linking sample